Opinion | Harris won by keeping the focus on Trump — and Biden

 But Pence’s defensiveness only underscored how the damage inflicted on the country by covid-19 has allowed Biden to build his large lead in the polls.
 And Harris, calmly and forcefully, came back to the pandemic and health care whenever she could.

-“There is a weird obsession President Trump has had with getting rid of any accomplishments achieved by President Obama and Vice President Biden,” she said, referring to Trump’s dismantling of parts of Obama’s efforts to protect against pandemics.
+“There is a weird obsession President Trump has had with getting rid of any accomplishments achieved by President Obama and Vice President Biden,” she said, referring to Trump’s dismantling of parts of Barack Obama’s efforts to protect against pandemics.
 “We are now looking at 210,000 Americans who have lost their lives.”

 It was hardly a major achievement that the vice-presidential debate delivered more tranquility and civility than last week’s encounter between Trump and Biden.
 But the candidates did underscore how wild and chaotic Trump’s performance had been.
 Paradoxically, Pence’s reserved demeanor may have done more to harm than help the candidate whose cause he was promoting, by reminding viewers of Trump’s extreme lack of discipline.